 Christmas photos of kids, pets, and families wrapped in lights are cute but they may not be safe.

 This time of the year you will see photos of kids, pets, and couples wrapped in Christmas lights.
-Sure these photos are cute but is there a hidden danger?
+Sure these photos are cute but are there hidden dangers?

 “There is no level at which lead exposure is safe,” Dr. Trasande said.
 “Even at one microgram/deciliter — the lowest level in a person’s blood stream that we can detect — that level has been associated with cognitive impairment in children.”- read more